-3.2.
 The software configuration

 In order to improve the compatibility between clients and server, as well as the system maintainability, a uniform OS installation was adopted.
-After benchmarking the available options, we considered installing the Linux SuSE 8.2 distribution on every client machine and also on the server - as it proved to be the most stable and, above all, most "controllable" and fine adjustable modern Linux platform serving our purpose (even if it is not the last SuSE version on the market).
+After benchmarking the available options, we considered installing the Linux SuSE 8.2 distribution on every client machine and also on the server - as it proved to be one of the most stable and, above all, most "controllable" and fine adjustable mature Linux platform serving our purpose.

 A uniform user account management was adopted too, by locating the users database on the server, all clients being authenticated via NIS (Network Information Service).
 The user profile is mobile, all workstations providing a homogeneous way of access inside the system and to the server resources.
-More, the user home directories are located on the Proliant machine, exported via NFS (Networking File System) and auto-mounted at boot/logon time on every workstation, as suggested in figure 3.
+More, the user home directories are located on the Proliant machine, exported via NFS (Networking File System) technique and auto-mounted at boot/logon time on every workstation, as suggested in figure 3.
 Although completely transparent for the user, this manner of work has the big advantage of an increased data safety (because a crash on the workstation only interrupts the communication with the server, but the last data components were already written there).
-Improved protection against malicious code (spyware applications, viruses) has to be expected, as locating the user files only on the server makes possible a central management, including the usage of an unique antiviral solution, only on the Proliant machine.
+Improved protection against malicious code (spyware applications, viruses) could be emphasized, as locating the user files only on the server made possible a central management, including the usage of an unique antiviral solution (ClamAV, in our example), only on the Proliant machine.